 The Media which played a vital role in the struggle for Independence by sending shivers down the spines of the Britishers through their patriotic songs, poems and articles is now one of the factors in degrading the feeling of nationalism among the masses.
 The TRP game is eating into the fourth pillar of Democracy.

-Since ancient time, we have seen that India has been a home to many different religions and has thus, developed multiple layers of culture.
+Since ancient times, we have seen that India has been home to many different religions and has thus, developed multiple layers of culture.
 The country which has always propagated the principle of “unity in diversity” is facing an imminent threat to its nationalism.
-The recent one being of the Karnataka, wherein the political leaders are demanding a separate state flag to be placed next to the National Flag which was thankfully rejected!
-After all, it does not only deteriorate the value of our tricolor but also of the fact that, fight for Independence was fought against Britisher’s by Indians at large and not as individuals from various states of India.
+The recent one being of Karnataka, wherein the political leaders are demanding a separate state flag to be placed next to the National Flag which was thankfully rejected!
+After all, it does not only deteriorate the value of our tricolour but also of the fact that fight for Independence was fought against Britisher’s by Indians at large and not as individuals from various states of India.
 India is one and is supposed to remain the same.